 We are always looking for people who share our values, the desire to work in a team and the passion to face new challenges every day.

-For Nebulab, hiring means, on one hand, contributing to the success of our mission, by increasing our capacity to:
+For Nebulab, hiring means contributing to the success of our mission by increasing our capacity to:

-- satisfy the clients in terms of work volume and quality;
+- satisfy our clients in terms of work volume and quality;

 - attract new developers;

 - produce content that contributes to our personal growth and the growth of Nebulab as a company.

 On the other hand, each time we hire, we commit to making our new teammate grow in an environment that contributes to their personal and professional success, making them happy and fulfilled.

 We have a responsibility towards all those involved in this project to create a cohesive and functional team, so we put a lot of effort into selecting new members of the team.
 This is why we created a hiring process that must be adhered to as closely as possible, in order to avoid bias and subjective choices.

 Usually the whole hiring process takes one month, but it could take longer depending on the number of candidates in our pipeline and other commitments of the team working on your assessment.

 This first contact gives us an idea if there is a cultural and technical fit that will allow us to start to get to know each other.
 Usually, we find candidates in one of the following ways: